Skip to content

 Varies

-'Won't turn on' covers a lot of ground — no lights at all, lights but black screen, or boots-then-fails.
+'Won't turn on' covers a lot of ground, from no lights at all, to lights but black screen, to boots-then-fails.
 Narrowing which one you have points straight at the fix, and a surprising share are cheap or free.

 How to handle it, step by step